preloader

 A primary goal of both programs is to provide students with experiences away from the academic setting.
 Therefore, these programs offer a travel stipend to help off-set commuting and other related costs you may incur due to your placement site.

 There are three program opportunties available this year offering insight and clinical experience in Family Medicine.
-Application deadline has been extended to January 29th, 2024 at 11:59pm!
+Application deadline is February 28th, 2025 at 11:59pm!

 Rural / Underserved Health Experience: A two-week immersion experience